-At Packmoor Ormiston Academy we have undertaken a Pupil Premium Review with our local authority.
-They have offered support and we have been part of a team that supports best practise across Stoke-on-Trent.
-As part of this process we have also undertaken a review with Marc Rowland and put in place his suggestions for further improvement such as teaching vocabulary explicitly and using meta-cognition techniques to further the resilience of our pupils.
+At Packmoor Ormiston Academy, we undertook a Pupil Premium Review with our local authority.
+They offered support and we have been part of a team that supports best practice across Stoke-on-Trent.
+As part of this process, we also undertook a review with Marc Rowland and put in place his suggestions for further improvement such as teaching vocabulary explicitly and using meta-cognition techniques to further the resilience of our pupils.

-Regular meetings between SLT, PP lead and subject leaders have taken place to support staff in identifying gaps and narrowing these gaps.
-This Pupil Premium Report for 2021-2024 has been a collaborative process between the team to make further progress in the next 3 years.
+Regular meetings between SLT, the PP lead and subject leaders have taken place to support staff in identifying gaps and narrowing these gaps.
+This Pupil Premium Report for 2021-2024 has been a collaborative process between the team to make further progress over the three years.